 Now, as you move ahead, with or without this person in your life, you are armed with tools for dealing with a world that includes two-faced people.

 Additionally, you know the scope of the trait in general and how to identify it.
-The rest of your life does not have to rest on one person’s wrongdoing, but that is up to you to not allow that to happen.
+The rest of your life does not have to rest on one person’s wrongdoing.
+It is up to you to not allow that to happen.

 These are the ones who do not leave you to worry and wonder if your confidence will be broken or force you to wear a mask around them as emotional protection.

-When all is said and done, look in the mirror and celebrate your inner strength and convictions and the fact that you can trust your own head, accept that people are not perfect, and proceed on your journey.
+When all is said and done, look in the mirror and celebrate your inner strength and convictions and the fact that you can trust your own head.
+Accept that people are not perfect and carry on in your journey.